Lane baronets: Lane baronets of Tulske, Roscommon (1661)

-On James Lane's death, the baronetcy became extinct, and his estate passed to his great-nephew John Bell—the only grandson of his eldest sister Mary—who then changed his surname, by private Act of Parliament (12 Geo.
+On James Lane's death, the baronetcy became extinct, and his estate passed to his great-nephew John Bell—the only grandson of his eldest sister Mary—who then changed his surname, by a private act of Parliament, Bell's Name Act 1738 (12 Geo.
 2. c.
-33), to Lane as a condition of the inheritance, thereby becoming John Bell Lane.
+33 Pr.), to Lane as a condition of the inheritance, thereby becoming John Bell Lane.